joshxyzhimself/weaver/README.md

 /list

 Notes:
-- default time zone is UTC+0.
+- default time zone offset is UTC+0.
-- set your time zone before creating tasks.
+- set your time zone offset before creating tasks.
-- task-names must be in kebab-case-format.
+- task-name must be in kebab-case-format.
 - hhmm is in military time format, 0000 to 2359.
 ```